eugenelo/spot-crypto-trend/docs/running-on-gcp.md

 SSH into the instance after it has been created.

 We will need to set up Docker.
-Follow the [installation instructions for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and then start the service
+First, **follow the [installation instructions for Ubuntu](https://docs.docker.com/engine/install/ubuntu/).**

+Then, start the service
 ```
 $ sudo service docker start
 ```

-Then, pull the images of interest
+Pull the images of interest
 ```
 $ docker pull eugenelo/spot-crypto-trend:fetch-ohlcv
 $ docker pull eugenelo/spot-crypto-trend:live-trades